smeetvikani/smeetvikani.github.io/_posts/2018-4-29-Used-Car-Price-Prediction-Model.md

 1. Identified top US cities with most cars per square inch.

-2. For those cities, A total of 26,000 Records were scraped using Beautiful Soup and Selenium over the course of 48 Hours.
+2. For those cities, A total of 26,000 Records were scraped using Beautifulsoup and Selenium over the course of 48 Hours.

 3. Data was acquired from Carfax.com and UsedCars.com